No man is an Iland, intire of itselfe; every man

 Engagement is a feature of our investment strategy: Hermes EOS, Hermes’ engagement arm, often in tandem with the emerging markets investment team, is in continual dialogue with targeted companies in our portfolio on strategic and ESG considerations.
 Here we discuss several recent engagements and our role in contributing to the first-ever stewardship code in a major EM:

-Hermes opposed the re-election of Banorte Chairman Carlos Hank González at the Mexican bank’s 2016 AGM.
-Our reason was the potential conflict of interest arising from his family’s major shareholding in Grupo Financiero Interacciones, a competing bank run by Gonzalez’s father, Carlos Hank Rhon.
+Hermes opposed the re-election of the Chairman of a Mexican bank we hold at its 2016 AGM.
+Our reason was the potential conflict of interest arising from his family’s major shareholding in a competing bank run by one of his close relatives.

-Afterwards, Banorte failed to convince us (among other shareholders) that the safeguards it had put in place were adequate to mitigate the risk of it acquiring Interacciones at a valuation that would harm the interests of minority shareholders.
-The only evidence that the management produced was a copy of the company’s code of conduct, signed by the Chairman.
+Afterwards, the bank failed to convince us (among other shareholders) that the safeguards it had put in place were adequate to mitigate the risk of it acquiring the competitor at a valuation that would harm the interests of minority shareholders.
+The only evidence that the management team produced was a copy of the company’s code of conduct, signed by the Chairman.
 We made it clear that this was insufficient and started engaging to obtain a clear, formal and robust policy to manage this potential conflict of interest.

-Gonzalez was nevertheless re-elected as Chairman in 2016, but perhaps felt the embarrassment of receiving 75% of votes in favour compared to the approval given to other board nominees, who garnered more than 95%.
-Banorte did take the concern felt by us and other investors on board, however, and subsequently took action to mitigate this governance risk.
+The Chairman was nevertheless re-elected in 2016, but perhaps felt the embarrassment of receiving 75% of votes in favour compared to the approval given to other board nominees, who garnered more than 95%.
+The bank did take the concern felt by us and other investors on board, however, and subsequently took action to mitigate this governance risk.

 Source: Bloomberg as at 30 September 2017.

-Until a 10% slide in the share price of Interacciones in late October 2017, the new level put any purchase of the bank without shareholder consent out of reach, thus preventing the Chairman from selling his stake in Interacciones to Banorte.
+Until a large slide in the share price of the acquisition target in October 2017, the new level put any purchase of the bank without shareholder consent out of reach, thus preventing the Chairman from selling his stake in the target to the one he oversaw.
 Although we did not suggest this specific solution, we judged it to be an effective risk control that was aligned with the aim of our engagement, and voted in favour of it.

-In a call with Banorte’s head of investor relations in April 2017, we expressed our support for the corporate governance improvements described above, and we were further encouraged by the restructuring of the board nomination committee, which is now majority independent.
-We voted in favour of the re-election of the chairman at the April 2017 AGM.
+In a call with the bank’s head of investor relations in April 2017, we expressed our support for the corporate governance improvements described above, and we were further encouraged by the restructuring of the board nomination committee, which is now majority independent.
+We voted in favour of the re-election of the Chairman at the April 2017 AGM.

-In October, the bank announced that it would acquire Interacciones for $716m plus 110m Banorte shares, amounting to $1.4bn in total.
-Even though this sum is below the $3.5bn requiring a shareholder meeting on the purchase, the deal is nonetheless subject to shareholder and regulatory approval.
+In October, the bank announced that it would acquire the target for a sum that was substantially than the $3.5bn threshold requiring a shareholder meeting on the purchase.
+Nevertheless, the deal is subject to shareholder and regulatory approval.

-Given the frequency of bribery, corruption and money laundering in Russia, we made sure we addressed these risks in detail during our engagement with Sberbank, which began in 2016.
-The nation’s largest bank recently published a comprehensive anti-corruption policy, and we have seen the steps it is taking to deliver on this while identifying room for improvement.
+Given the frequency of bribery, corruption and money laundering in Russia, we made sure we addressed these risks in detail during our engagement with one of the country’s major lenders, which began in 2016.
+The bank recently published a comprehensive anti-corruption policy, and we have seen the steps it is taking to deliver on this while identifying room for improvement.

-In our discussions, the lender’s Head of Compliance described the preventative measures being taken: investment in systems to monitor and intercept suspicious transactions; extensive anti-corruption training for all employees; embedding performance indicators linked to conduct; and promoting a whistle-blower hotline.
+In our discussions, the lender described the preventative measures being taken: investment in systems to monitor and intercept suspicious transactions; extensive anti-corruption training for all employees; embedding performance indicators linked to conduct; and promoting a whistle-blower hotline.

 To us, it seemed that the company’s internally run whistle-blower line could be improved – a view reinforced by the fact that it had not received many calls thus far.
 Our work with other businesses has shown that for these channels to be most effective, they should be operated by a specialist third party.
 The bank recognised the limitations of the internal model and promised to consider outsourcing the function when it next comes under review.